cephasteom/zen-docs/docs/docs/intro/logical-expressions.md

 ---

 # Logical Expressions
-Logical expressions are used to determine when a stream should trigger and event, or mutate, and are assigned to the `e` and `m` properties of a stream object, respectively.
-Javascript is able to convert none boolean values to `true` or `false` due to its built-in type coercion.
+Logical expressions are used to determine when a stream should trigger an event or mutate.
+They are assigned to the `e` and `m` properties of a stream object and should be a true/false (boolean) value.
+However, Javascript is able to convert non-boolean values to `true` or `false` due to its built-in type coercion.

 Below, the stream `s0` triggers a single synth event every cycle; `(t%q)` returns a `0` (understood as `false` due to type coercion) once per cycle, inverted to `true` with `!` - see below for [an easier way to do this](#note-values).
 ```js